jamestjsp/delay_sys/README.md

 ## Command-line Interface

-The package includes a demonstration command that shows step response comparison:
+The package includes an educational demonstration showing the impact of time delays on feedback control systems:

 ```bash
 # Run the demonstration